-FY2015 gender diversity objective The Group's performance as at 30 June 2015 1 The Group has at least two female Directors and at least two female senior executives.
+FY1 6 gender diversity objective The Group's performance as at 30 June 2016 1 The Group has at least two female Directors and at least two female senior executives/senior managers.
 Achieved.
-2 If existing staff are promoted, at least 50% of those promoted will be female.
+2 At least one female will be interviewed for all advertised management positions.
 Achieved.
-3 At least one female will be interviewed for all advertised management positions.
-Not achieved.
-Three management positions were advertised and females were interviewed for two of those positions.
-No suitably qualified females applied for the third management position.
-4 All employees (regardless of gender, age and race) are consulted annually via an engagement survey and are given the opportunity to provide feedback on issues and potential barriers to diversity.
+3 All employees (regardless of gender, age and race) are consulted annually via an engagement survey and are given the opportunity to provide feedback on issues and potential barriers to diversity.
 Achieved.
-5 Remuneration continues to be benchmarked against market data taking into consideration experience, qualification and performance and without regard to age, gender and race.
+4 Remuneration continues to be benchmarked against market data taking into consideration experience, qualification and performance and without regard to age, gender and race.
 Achieved.
-6 Succession plans and leadership programs are designed to assist in the development of a diverse pool of future senior executives and managers and are regularly reviewed.
+5 Succession plans and leadership programs are designed to assist in the development of a diverse pool of future senior executives and managers and are regularly reviewed.
 Achieved.
-7 At least one corporate event is held to which staff can bring partners and children.
+6 At least one corporate event is held to which staff can bring partners and children.
 Achieved.
-8 Parents (or carers) are offered flexible work arrangements.
+7 Parents (or carers) are offered flexible work arrangements.
 Achieved.
-9 All staff undergo 'equal employment opportunity' training at least once a year.
+8 All staff undergo 'equal employment opportunity' training at least once a year.
 Achieved.
-10 At least 80% of females taking parental leave return to work.
+9 At least 80% of females taking parental leave return to work.
 Achieved.
-11 Training hours undertaken by females are at least equivalent to those undertaken by male counterparts.
+10 Training hours undertaken by females are at least equivalent to those undertaken by male counterparts.
 Achieved.

-As at 30 June 2015, the respective proportions of males and females on the Board, in senior executive positions in Cromwell and across the Group were as follows:
+As at 30 June 2016, the respective proportions of males and females on the Board, in senior executive positions in Cromwell and across the Group were as follows:

 Body Females Males Total

-Board 2 6 8
+Board 2 5 7

-Senior executive 3 2 4 6
+Senior executive 2 1 3 4

-Group4 52 62 114
+Group 3 48 67 115

-(3) Recommendation 1.5(c)(1) requires the Group to define what it means by 'senior executive'.
-In this case, 'senior executive' means the Chief Executive Officer, the Chief Operations Officer, the Chief Financial Officer, Chairman Valad Europe, Head of Property and the Company Secretary.
+(2) Recommendation 1.5(c)(1) requires the Group to define what it means by 'senior executive'.
+In this case, 'senior executive' means the Chief Executive Officer, the Chief Operations Officer, the Chief Financial Officer and Head of Property.

-[4] Excludes Valad Europe, Phoenix Portfolios and Oyster Property Group.
+(3) Excludes European business, Phoenix Portfolios and Oyster Group.

-In the 2015 financial year, Cromwell became a 'relevant employer' under the Workplace Gender Equality Act (WGEA).
+Cromwell is a 'relevant employer' under the Workplace Gender Equality Act 2012 (WGEA).
 The Group's most recent 'Gender Equality Indicators', as defined in and published under the WGEA, are as follows: